steampixel/AdventureCargoCalculator/README.md

-# WeightCalc
+# AdventureCargoCalculator

-> My sublime Nuxt.js project
+> Calculate the cargo weight for your next adventure trip

 ## Build Setup